Skip to main content

 3. Align Your Tools With Theirs

-Laboratory hiring managers scan for tool familiarity in seconds.
-Match your equipment and software experience with the tools listed in the job description.
+Laboratory hiring managers quickly scan for familiarity with relevant tools.
+Match your equipment and software experience to those listed in the job description.

 See what to include